SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

 Changes the `elements_per_slot` member of a `StorageElementDefinition` object in a container.
 Resulting values are floored.

 **storage_element**
-The storage element which is considered.
+Storage element which is considered.